connollyst/color-induction/tests/README.md

 This directory contains all tests for the provided code.
-The tests are separated into _unit tests_ and _integration tests_; the former focusing on individual functions, and the latter containing full executions of the model with validation of output given specific input and configurations.
+The tests are separated into _unit tests_ and _integration tests_; the former focusing on individual functions, and the latter containing full executions of the model.

-The performance of the unit tests prove to be much easier to interpret, while the integration test are essential to validate the functionality of the model.
+The unit tests prove to be much easier to interpret, while the integration tests are essential to validate the functionality of the model.

-To run either of the unit or integration tests, first ensure that the `tests/` directory, and all it's subdirectories, are added to your path.
+To run either the unit or integration tests, first ensure that the `tests/` directory, and all it's subdirectories, are added to your path.

-### Run all tests (unit or integration)
+### Run all tests
 ```
 runtests unit_tests
 runtests integration_tests